hackclub/hackclub/workshops/micro_bit_flappy_bird/README.md

 })
 ```

-## Step-8
+## Step 8: Working with Hardware

-If you are using hardware, click on the `Download` button and follow the instructions.
+If you are using hardware, connect the micro:bit to PC using USB cable.
+Now Click on the `Download` button and follow the instructions.

 You're all set.
-Now you can just play the game.
+Now you can just play the game. 😋

 ![game](https://cloud-ak4m6yygi.vercel.app/0final_output.gif)

 That's it!
-You created a simple Flappy Bird game on a micro:bit.
+You created a simple Flappy Bird game on a micro:bit. ✌

 ![well done](https://cloud-70aevdanf.vercel.app/8well_done.gif)

 ## Hacking

 It's time for you to take charge.

 - Try to count and show the game score.
 We have a built-in function `score()` for counting score.
 Learn more [here](https://makecode.microbit.org/reference/game/score).